PTV Home: History

 Peshawar was able to create programming and had taping facilities, but used the Quetta transmitter.

-In the 90s, the channel was renamed PTV 1, and by 2000 was broadcasting 18 hours a day.
+In the 90s, the channel was renamed PTV 1 and by 2000 was broadcasting 18 hours a day.
 The content of the schedule varied for terrestrial and satellite viewers.
+From 14 August 2007, PTV One was renamed PTV Home and PTV 2 was renamed PTV News.